kaslusimoes/MSc-Thesis/source/31_meanfield.md

 $$ P_{\mathrm{MF}}(\student) = \frac{1}{Z} \left[ \varepsilon + \left(1 - 2\varepsilon\right) \Phi \left( \frac{r}\gamma h(\student) + \frac{m}{\gamma} \sign h(\student) \right) \right]^{\beta \nu \gamma^2} $$ {#eq:meanfieldfinal}

-This result does not mean that all the agents are identical, but that they draw their moral vector from the same probability distribution (being held constant all the other parameters: $\beta, \varepsilon, \gamma$).
+This result does not mean that all the agents are identical, but that they draw their moral vector from the same probability distribution (being held constant parameters $\beta, \varepsilon, \gamma$).

 We can also rewrite our order parameters